-This article explains how to use Stingray's REST Control API using the excellent requests Python library.
+This article explains how to use Traffic Manager's REST Control API using the excellent requests Python library.

 There are many ways to install the requests library.
 On my test client (MacOSX), the following was sufficient: